Question: How Do I Hook Up My Home Theater?

 Connect the Home Theater Receiver's VCR or DVD recorder audio and video outputs to the audio and video inputs of your VCR.
 This will allow your VCR or DVD recorder to record video signals that come through the AV receiver or to play back tapes or DVDs for viewing on your television.

 In the case where you have both a VCR and DVD recorder connected to the Home Theater Receiver, you can dub non-copyprotected video tapes and DVDs between the two units via the Home Theater Receiver.
+If you your does not have provisions for connecting both a VCR and DVD recorder, then you will have to connect the VCR and DVD recorder together directly for cross-dubbing purposes.

 Connecting a DVD or Blu-ray Disc Player to a Home Theater Receiver

-Connect one of the video outputs of your DVD player to the DVD video input on your Home Theater Receiver.
+Connect one of the video outputs of your Blu-ray Disc or DVD player to the DVD video input on your Home Theater Receiver.
 NOTE: It is preferable to use Component or HDMI connections if your DVD player and AV receiver has either of these options available.
 If you have a Blu-ray or HD-DVD player, HDMI is definitely preferable.

 For accessing audio from a DVD player, also connect the digital optical or digital coaxial audio connection to your AV receiver.
 In order to access digital surround sound, you must make use of the DVD player's digital audio connection options (digital optical, digital coaxial).